 Varsha’s paintings are decorative and stylized, influenced by the artist A.A.
 Almelkar.
 She displays acute realism in the women’s saris and jewelry, combined with traditional Indian miniature motifs in the backgrounds.
 Her “Ajantaesque” paintings feature women in rich jewel tones and decadent patterns, gazing at the viewer from under heavy lids, daring them to gaze back.
 As the viewer takes a closer look, they will see the level of mastery and care with which Varsha has created this sensuous and stylized world.

 For inquiries about all available art, please contact Not Just Art.

-Lakshmi (2018) - Acrylic on canvas, 36x36” [available].
+Lakshmi (2018) - Acrylic on canvas, 36x36” [sold].
 A woman in a patterned sari and gold jewelry faces front and looks to her right, her face in profile.
 Lotus flowers and lilypads are arranged in front of her and in front of a blue and green pond background. (#VAKH004)

 Two Friends Make Rangoli - Acrylic and charcoal on canvas, 30x40” [sold].
 Two women in red (left) and light blue (right) patterned saris sit on the ground.
 The woman on the right holds a small dish of powder and adds to a green, red, and blue rangoli pattern.
 Various trees and flowers are in the background, in front of a gray patterned building. (#VAKH005)

 Mask I (2017) - Acrylic on canvas, 24x24” [available].
 A woman in a blue patterned sari and gold jewelry faces front and looks to her right, her face in profile.
 She holds a crème and white masquerade mask in front of her eye.
 Behind her is a dark background with red and blue dots. (#VAKH006)